Plant secondary metabolism: Phytic acid

-Phytic acid is the main method of phosphorus storage in plant seeds, but is not readily absorbed by many animals (only absorbed by ruminant animals).
+Phytic acid is the main method of phosphorus storage in plant seeds, but is not readily absorbed by many animals (only absorbed by ruminants).
 Not only is phytic acid a phosphorus storage unit, but it also is a source of energy and cations, a natural antioxidant for plants, and can be a source of myoinositol which is one of the preliminary pieces for cell walls.

 Phytic acid is also known to bond with many different minerals, and by doing so prevents those minerals from being absorbed; making phytic acid an anti-nutrient.
 There is a lot of concern with phytic acids in nuts and seeds because of its anti-nutrient characteristics.
 In preparing foods with high phytic acid concentrations, it is recommended they be soaked in after being ground to increase the surface area.
 Soaking allows the seed to undergo germination which increases the availability of vitamins and nutrient, while reducing phytic acid and protease inhibitors, ultimately increasing the nutritional value.
 Cooking can also reduce the amount of phytic acid in food but soaking is much more effective.

 Phytic acid is an antioxidant found in plant cells that most likely serves the purpose of preservation.
 This preservation is removed when soaked, reducing the phytic acid and allowing the germination and growth of the seed.
 When added to foods it can help prevent discoloration by inhibiting lipid peroxidation.

 There is also some belief that the chelating of phytic acid may have potential use in the treatment of cancer.